-The School Committee welcomes you to our meeting.
-We appreciate visitors from the public and trust your attendance will be beneficial to both you and us We feel it is very important for interested persons to know about the workings of our school system and for us to be aware of what is important to the community of York.
-You are invited to participate in the meeting in accordance with the policy and rules established by the board.
+The School Committee welcomes you to attend our meetings.
+We appreciate visitors from the public and trust your attendance will be beneficial to both you and us.
+We feel it is very important for interested persons to know about the workings of our school department and for us to be aware of what is important to the community of York.
+You are invited to participate in the meeting in accordance with the policy and rules established by the committee.

 We believe in providing each student with the opportunity to develop, to his or her fullest potential, in an academically challenging, supportive, and safe environment.
 Our graduates will leave able to demonstrate and apply essential knowledge and skills across a content-rich curriculum with literacy and numeracy as cornerstones.

-The board concerns itself primarily with broad questions of policy rather than with administrative details.
-The application of policies is an administrative task to be performed by the superintendent and his/her staff, who shall be held responsible for the effective administration and supervision of the entire school system.
+The committee concerns itself primarily with broad questions of policy rather than with administrative details.
+The application of policies is an administrative task to be performed by the superintendent and their staff, who shall be held responsible for the effective administration and supervision of the entire school department.

-Members of the board have authority only when acting as a board legally in session.
-The board shall not be bound in any way by an action or statement of an individual member except when such statement or action is pursuant to specific instructions of the board.
+Members of the committee have authority only when acting as a committee legally in session.
+The committee shall not be bound in any way by an action or statement of an individual member except when such statement or action is pursuant to specific instructions of the committee.

-The York School Committee meets at 7:00 p.m. on the first and third Wednesday of each month at the York Public Library.
-Agendas are prepared by the Superintendent and Board Chair, are published at least three weekdays in advance of each meeting and are posted on the district website, York Town Hall, the local cable network, and in area newspapers.
+The York School Committee meets at 7:00 p.m. on the first and third Wednesday of each month (meetings are currently live-streamed).
+Agendas are prepared by the Superintendent and Committee Chair, are published at least three weekdays in advance of each meeting, are available at the Superintendent’s Office and posted on the department’s website.

 Call to Order